-Giovana Matos Franco, Reagan, T Eugene, Huval, Forest, Mulcahy, Megan
+Giovana Matos Franco, Reagan, Thomas E., Huval, Forest, Mulcahy, Megan

 Agrilus planipennis is an invasive tree-boring beetle belonging to the jewel beetle family Buprestidae.
 The common name of this species, emerald ash borer (EAB), is due to its bright green, metallic color and ash tree host plants (Fraxinus spp.).
 Adult EAB beetles are approximately three-eighths of an inch to one-half of an inch (8.5-12 mm) long, and 0.06 inches (1.6 mm) wide.
 Their bodies are slender and are widest across the front of the hardened forewings (elytra) before gradually tapering toward the end of the abdomen.
 While they are indeed an iridescent green, they can also appear copper-colored when viewed at different angles.
 The elytra have a small spine at the tips, and the abdomen under the forewings is purple or magenta.
 The adults also have large black eyes and sawlike (serrate) antennae.
 EAB larva grow up to 1 inch (25 mm) in length, with flat, white bodies with a small brownish head.
 They have a somewhat serrate appearance, a pair of pincerlike appendages at the end of the abdomen and no legs.